drts01/notes/stackedit/star.md

 * Action:
    Organized and lead trainings in Git, Python, Saltstack.
 * Result:
-   Cultivated a shift in culture as now a couple system engineers were becoming leaders in more
+   Cultivated a shift in culture as now a couple system engineers were becoming leaders in more efficient practices.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzMzI2NjcyNSwzNDc0NTE3NTUsLTg5MD
+eyJoaXN0b3J5IjpbNjk4NDUzOCwzNDc0NTE3NTUsLTg5MDMzNj
-MzNjY0MSwtMTk4MDk4MzA1NiwtMjExMTczNDMyM119
+Y0MSwtMTk4MDk4MzA1NiwtMjExMTczNDMyM119
 -->